 Acceptance and Commitment Therapy (ACT) is a relatively new form of therapy which has evolved out of traditional Cognitive Behavioural Therapy (CBT).
 It combines a mindfulness-based approach to thoughts and feelings with taking action in line with your own personal values.
 It is particularly helpful for working with depression and/or anxiety, but is also applicable in lots of other contexts.

 To read more about Acceptance and Commitment Therapy (ACT), please see my article on what Acceptance and Commitment Therapy (ACT) is.

 I offer a free initial telephone or video call consultation of 30 minutes to help us decide if I am the right counsellor for you.
 If we decide I am not, then I can advise you on how to find another therapist.

-After the initial consultation, I am currently trialing offering counselling in Exeter, Devon, on a partially donation basis.
-I want counselling to be available to everyone who needs it at an affordable rate.
-Sessions will last for 1 hour.
-The suggested total payment per session is £40, which is the lower end of the standard rate for counselling in Exeter.
-However the minimum rate to cover costs is £20.
-This means the exact amount you choose to pay (over and above the minimum £20 charge) is at your discretion.
+After the initial consultation, sessions will last for 1 hour.
+It’s important to me that counselling is available to everyone who needs it at an affordable rate so I have a flexible payment policy.
+The suggested payment per session is £50.
+However the minimum rate to cover costs is £30.
+The exact amount you choose to pay (over and above the minimum £30 charge) is at your discretion.
 You are encouraged to give what you feel the session has been worth for you, where you can, so that this can be a sustainable initiative.